-The road to the flying field is OPEN.
+The access road to the club flying field is "OPEN".

 Black Hawk R/C Pilots